this-is-simon/record_collector/README.md

-# record_collector
+# Record Collector & Record Shop

-Learning Objectives
+## Learning Objectives
-Be able to create and unit test models
+- Be able to create and unit test models
-Be able to pass callback to the built in Array enumeration methods Be able to select the appropriate Array enumeration method Brief
+- Be able to pass callback to the built in Array enumeration methods
+- Be able to select the appropriate Array enumeration method

+## Brief

-Your task is to model the interaction between a record store and a record collector to enable them to buy and sell records from one another.
+Model the interaction between a record store and a record collector to enable them to buy and sell records from one another.
 You should include a transaction class that is responsible for handling the exchange of records.
 The store and collector should also have functionality that allows them to search and organise their records.

-You have been given the tested Record model.
-You need to TDD the remaining models using Mocha.
+TDD models using Mocha.

-#MVP
+# MVP
 A record collector:

 should start with no funds